tcallsen/node-simple-jwt-protected-endpoints/README.md

 ## Development Environment

-This application was bootstrapped with `express-generator`, and developed with Node version v14.15.3
+This application was bootstrapped with `express-generator`, and uses `nodemon` to automatically update the Express server when code changes are detected.
+This example was developed with Node version v14.15.3